lkesteloot/unsong/unsong.md

 [open-bracket]What?
 How?
 Uh, do any of you know what’s going on here?]

 [open-bracket]I DO NOT KNOW IF I AM INCLUDED IN “ANY OF YOU” BUT I THINK I HAVE A PRETTY GOOD IDEA.
 CONSIDER RABBI SHIMON’S WRITINGS ON THE FIVE LEVELS OF THE SOUL.
 THE FIRST, THE NEFESH, REPRESENTS PHYSICAL LIFE.
-THE SECOND, THE RUACH…]
+THE SECOND, THE RUACH...]

 [open-bracket]Uriel!
 What did I tell you about infodumping directly into people’s minds?]